 Respectfully, Gary Schettl (rooftop solar owner)

-Lori Read almost 8 years ago
+Lori Read over 8 years ago

 Dear Mr. Schettl, as a consumer using and paying for the same power lines that you use to receive power, why should you not pay a fee to send the excess power over those same lines that you have generated and received payment for at the retail rate?
 Basically you are making me pay for your upkeep on those power lines.
 Isn't that penalizing me for your profit?
 How fair is that?

-Mike Woodley almost 8 years ago
+Mike Woodley over 8 years ago

 Lori...I am in the solar industry and also perform LED lighting audits......Of my 64 solar customers in MN, IA and Wi...everyone of them only reduces their kWH consumption from their utility or coop...the net result is similar to when my customers swap out to LED lighting or install more efficient appliances.
 They all pay monthly service fees and have for years prior to installing solar.
 I am still waiting to see any conclusive study that shows how this could possibly affect you.
 Have you seen one?
 I would love to see it.
 While my customers may be paying the Cooperative 50% less then prior to installing solar. solar also can assist a cooperative as solar is only generated during the day during peak demand.
 If you would like to have a discussion about this that is based on facts, I would be happy to engage.
 Solar may not be your choice...but it is the choice of several members of cooperatives who just want to lower thier kWh consumption and remain competitive in their business..